+A 650 credit rating is generally considered fair, but it's not a good credit score.
+To have good credit, you need a score of at least 700.
 A 650 credit rating is still low enough to make it difficult to open new lines of credit and damage your quality of life.
-When you apply for a new credit card or loan, the issuing bank will verify your credit, which is considered a difficult query.
-Difficult Consultations Will Temporarily Decrease Your Credit Rating.
-You will recover as time goes on and more positive behavior is reported.
+But with a little work, you can reach (and even exceed) that score range, which could mean having access to a wider variety of credits and loans, with better interest rates.
+Unfortunately, when you apply for a new credit card or loan with a 650 credit rating, the issuing bank will verify your credit, which is considered a difficult query.